Google Sites vs WordPress: Which Website Platform is Better?

-The main difference between Google Sites and WordPress is that Google Sites is a free, basic website builder for internal projects, while WordPress is a powerful, scalable CMS designed for SEO, business growth, and full customization.
+The main difference between Google Sites and WordPress is how much control and flexibility they give you.
+Google Sites is a free, lightweight website builder that works well for simple internal pages, team portals, and basic informational websites.
+WordPress, on the other hand, is a full content management system built for customization, SEO, business growth, and long-term scalability.

 | Feature | Google Sites | WordPress | Best For |